dajhub/dotfiles-debian/README.md

 sudo ./install-apps.sh
 ~~~

 Within the applications being installed, one of them is the 'xfce4-whiskermenu-plugin'.
-Once placed on the panel, if you want to launch it with the 'window' button you need to open the keyboard settings, select 'application shortcuts' and create a new shortcut with the following command: 'xfce4-popup-whiskermenu'.
+Once placed on the panel, if you want to launch the whisker menu with the 'window' button you need to:
+- open the keyboard settings,
+- select 'application shortcuts' and
+- create a new shortcut with the following command: 'xfce4-popup-whiskermenu'.

 ### Additional Shell Scripts

 Use the additional shell scripts in the order they are numbered.
 Worth checking content first,.e.g paths on '3-fonts.sh'.
+Note that symbolic links are used.

+### Useful Resources
+- Themes for xfce terminal: https://gogh-co.github.io/Gogh/